developer-onizuka/gpu-operator3/README.md

 *** But now I was in the failure of nvidia-driver-daemonset. ***
 -------------------------------------------------------------------
-gpu-operator-resources   nvidia-driver-daemonset-wvwmp                                     0/1     CrashLoopBackOff   4 (75s ago)   9m48s
+gpu-operator-resources   nvidia-driver-daemonset-mw4r6                                     0/1     CrashLoopBackOff   4 (75s ago)   9m48s
 -------------------------------------------------------------------